AY2425S2-CS2113-W12-3/tp/docs/team/sjwking.md

 [//]: # (**Enhancements to existing features**:)

+**Set up basic classes:**

+* Categories class
+* CategoriesTest class

+**Created storage functionality**

+* Storage functionality for custom categories

 **Added support for categories**

+* Added predefined default categories that can be used from the start
-* Allows users to add their own custom category for their expenses
+* Allows users to add their own custom categories for their expenses
-* Allows users to delete any category in the list
+* Allows users to delete custom categories in the list
 * Added JUnit tests for category methods

 **Design the UI of the program**